LimelightVision/LimelightDocs/docs/getting_started.rst

 	.. tab:: Limelight 2

-		* Do not use a Windows 7 machine.
+		* Do not use a Windows 7 or Windows XP machine.
 		* Remove power from your limelight.
 		* Download the latest drivers, flasher tool, and image from from the Downloads_ Page.
-		* Install the Balena Etcher flash tool.
+		* Install the latest Balena Etcher flash tool from the Downloads_ Page.
+The "installer" version is recommended.
 		* Run a USB-MicroUSB cable from your laptop to your limelight.
-		* Run "Balena Etcher".
+		* Run "Balena Etcher" as an administrator.
 		* It may take up to 20 seconds for your machine to recognize the camera.
 		* Select the latest .zip image in your downloads folder
 		* Select a "Compute Module" device in the "Drives" menu
 		* Click "Flash"
-		* Once flashing is complete, remove power from your limelight
+		* Once flashing is complete, remove the usb cable from your limelight.

 	.. tab:: Limelight 1